 Reflections on winter in Granada

-Summed up, Granada in winter is a great trip that will stay with you for years to come.
-I love the vibe of the city, the old meets the ultimate holiday spirit and the cold gets warmed up by ancient walls.
+Summed up, Granada in winter is a great experience that will stay with you for years to come.
+I love the vibe of the city, the old meets the ultimate holiday spirit and the cold gets warmed up by the festive lights and the wonderful people.

 If you’re looking for a cultural and historical destination with a sprinkle of snow, Granada is a fabulous Andalusian place to visit.